 - Roll out the pizza dough and prick it with a fork all over (two 12 inch circles) - bake 5-6 mins (or grill 3-4 mins with the lid closed)

-- Flip the dough (leave it on the grill if your grilling) and working quickly spread the sauce onto the dough, it should cover it completely but be thin.
+- spread the sauce onto the dough, it should cover it completely but be thin. (if your grilling Flip the dough first and work quickly)

-- Spread the toppings over the top - I start with the chicken, onion and garlic mixture, then add the mushrooms, spinach,artichoke hearts and bacon bits
+- Now spread the toppings over the top - I start with the chicken, onion and garlic mixture, then add the mushrooms, spinach,artichoke hearts and bacon bits

 - Top with a thin layer of the cheese (you don't need to use it all)